-If you’re looking for a spot to snorkel in Samoa, head over to Palolo Deep Marine Reserve.
-This place is teeming with colorful fish and coral reefs, making it an ideal underwater exploration spot.
+If you’re looking for a spot to snorkel in Samoa, head to Palolo Deep Marine Reserve.
+This place teems with colorful fish and coral reefs, making it an ideal underwater exploration spot.

 It’s located just off the east coast of Upolu Island, so it’s easy to access from Apia.

 There are approximately thirty beaches in Samoa.
 However, this number can change as some beaches are seasonal and may not be accessible during certain times of the year.

 Namua Beach and Manono Beach are examples near the Upolu and Savai’i Islands.